xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-13_multiplayer.md

  <!-- SNAPSHOT status=200 -->

  * You should be at the game screen.
- * The player should be "penny".
+ * "penny" should be the current player.
- * The playing game should be "together" created by "leonard".
+ * Playing game should be "together" created by "leonard".

 ### Returning to your player